 (c) start with a sentence starting "Research is …".

 - There is one winner per year group.
-The prize is a £50 voucher, which the parent/guardian will receive by email on behalf of their child.
-In addition, the winning child and their parents, along with representatives of the schools, will be invited to a Grand Prize Giving Ceremony at the University of Oxford.
+The prize is a £50 voucher, which the parent/guardian will receive by email or post on behalf of their child.

 - The organiser's decision is final and no correspondence will be entered into about the winner selection.

-- Participants can withdraw their entry up to 7 April 2017.
+- Participants can withdraw their entry up to the day before the Grand Prize Giving Ceremony.
 Any questions or concerns should be emailed to email@example.com.